cran-task-views/Epidemiology/Epidemiology.md

     CSSE) data repository](https://github.com/CSSEGISandData/COVID-19).
 The
     datasets are available in two main modalities, as a time series sequences and aggregated for the last day with greater spatial resolution.
-Several analysis, visualization and modelling functions are available in the package that will allow the user to compute and visualize total number of cases, total number of changes and growth rate globally or for an specific geographical location, while at the same time generating models using these
+Several analysis, visualization and modeling functions are available in the package that will allow the user to compute and visualize total number of cases, total number of changes and growth rate globally or for an specific geographical location, while at the same time generating models using these